 In a healthy eye, the cornea has a more or less single curvature over the entire cornea.
 Objects can therefore be focused in one single focal point to create a sharp image.
 The pictures on the left show this relation.
 The cornea is illustrated by the regularly curved line.
 All light rays converge to a focal point.
 The second picture shows the related topography of a normal cornea.
 The homogeneous curvature over the entire corneal surface is colour coded and represented by more or less one color over the entire corneal surface.

 In a normal eye of zero dioptres, the focal point is located on the retina (similar to a film inside a camera) and the eye sees precisely without further optical aids.
-In “normal” eyes suffering from myopia (shortsightedness) and hyperopia (farsightedness), the eye is either "too long" or "too short".
-In these cases, the focal point is present, but located either in front or behind the retina causing a blurred image without optical aids.
+In "normal" eyes suffering from myopia (shortsightedness) and hyperopia (farsightedness), the eye is either "too long" or "too short".
+In these cases, the focal point is present, but located either in front or behind the retina, causing a blurred image without optical aids.
 Consequently, glasses are necessary to move the focal point on the retina in order to allow for a sharp imaging of the object.
-This is not the case in keratoconus, where the irregularily shaped cornea does not allow to create a single focal point.
+This is not the case in keratoconus, where the irregularily shaped cornea inhibits the creation of a single focal point.

 The situation is totally different in eyes suffering from keratoconus.
 The cornea is irregularly shaped to an extent that the incoming light-rays cannot be focused on one single focal point anymore.
-Consequently, a sharp imaging of objects is not possible in this eye anymore.
-As there is no proper focal point, even glasses fail to create a sharp image at the retina.
+Consequently, a sharp imaging of objects is not possible in this eye.
+As there is no proper focal point, even glasses fail to create a sharp image on the retina.
 At a certain stage of the disease, the vision is always blurred, with or without glasses.

 The illustration on the left shows what a keratoconic cornea with an irregular curvature looks like.
-The irregular bulging causes a loss of the focal point.
+The irregular bulging causes a loss of focal point.
 A sharp imaging is not possible anymore.
-The right picture shows a typical topography of keratoconus.
+The right picture shows a typical topography of a keratoconic eye.
 In this illustration, the irregular and inhomogeneous curvature is colour coded as well.
 The steeper areas range from red to purple, whereas the flatter ones are green.

 In Europe, keratoconus mostly occurs in patients at around 20 years of age (generally between 16 and 25 years of age).
 However, more aggressive types of the disease, which affect children under the age of 15, exist.